mehulagg/gitlab/doc/user/application_security/dast/index.md

 - **Excluded URLs**: A comma-separated list of URLs to skip during a scan.
 - **Request headers**: A comma-separated list of HTTP request header with names and values.
 Headers are added to every request made by DAST.
 - **Authentication**:
-  - **Authenticated URL**: The URL of the login page on the target website
+  - **Authenticated URL**: The URL of the page containing the sign-in HTML form on the target website.
+The username and password are submitted with the login form to create an authenticated scan.
-  - **Username**: The username to authenticate to in the website
+  - **Username**: The username to authenticate to in the website.
-  - **Password**: The password to authenticate to in the website
+  - **Password**: The password to authenticate to in the website.
-  - **Username form field**: The name of username field at the login page
+  - **Username form field**: The name of username field at the sign-in HTML form.
-  - **Password form field**: The name of password field at the login page
+  - **Password form field**: The name of password field at the sign-in HTML form.

 #### Site profile validation